texanmason/texanmason.github.io/_posts/2017-01-12-the-order-of-judas-maccabeus-by-raymond-beardsley.md

 ---
 layout: post
-title: Not Mine: The Order of Judas Maccabeus
+title: (Not Mine) The Order of Judas Maccabeus
 author: R∴W∴ Raymond Beardsly
 ---
 I was trying to find out some more info about this Order when it came up a couple of days ago.
 Found a PDF called "The Pyramid Texts" and figured it would be useful to have this in a more web-friendly format.